popovicialinc/gama/README.md

-GAMA for Windows is now archived.
-Cause: I'm moving to Linux.

 # ✅Overview

 **GAMA (GPU API Manager for Android-based devices) is a Windows batch script that changes your Android device’s GPU API — no root needed.**